 Once we reached the Fernhill Loop summit we could easily see that we could join with the Ben Lomond Track.
 This is super cool as one could join the Fernhill Loop with Ben Lomond and then the Tiki Trail – three hikes in one!

 We plan to give this a try next time.
 We will start in Fernhill, walk up the west side of the Fernhill Loop, connect with the Ben Lomond Track, summit Ben Lomond, walk back down Ben Lomond to the Tiki Trail and then end in Queenstown!
-Sounds like a great hike to me!
+It sounds like a great hike to me!

 -Wear crampons in winter.
 The ice and snow was slippery and dangerous to walk on.

 -Download the app Maps.Me prior to leaving.
 Finding the trail and staying on it is confusing.
 You even walk through the middle of a mountain bike park!
 This app will make sure you know where to go at all times.

 -Consider walking up the east side of the track (the side closest to Queenstown.)
 The east side of the loop is considerably more flat with a gradual incline as opposed to the west side which is a steep climb to the top.
 Just be aware the steep route down can be more dangerous.